-Major winter storm, possible blizzard to slam Northeast Saturday
+Major winter storm, possible blizzard to slam Northeast on Saturday

 A solid storm, and perhaps a blockbuster, in New England

 At present, forecasters are still not sure just how close to the coast the storm will pass at it slips by Saturday.
-It could trek near the famed “benchmark,” or an imaginary point at 40 degrees North, 70 degrees West.
+It could trek near the famed “benchmark” at 40 degrees North, 70 degrees West.
 That represents the textbook track for a high-end storm.

 The American (GFS) model seeks to allow the storm farther out to sea, which would cut back on snow totals west of Interstate 95.
 Eastern Massachusetts, Downeast Maine, the New Hampshire Seacoast and Rhode Island could still be talking double-digit snow totals.

-Two inch per hour snowfall rates are possible during the daylight hours on Saturday across Plymouth and Bristol Counties, as well as the Cape and the Islands.
-Boston could see the heavy snow too, along with possible thundersnow.
-Strong winds will likely gust over 60 mph across the Cape too, with 45 mph gusts along the eastern Massachusetts shoreline.
-That may result in blizzard conditions with visibilities below a quarter mile.
+Two-inch-per-hour snowfall rates are possible during the daylight hours on Saturday across Plymouth and Bristol counties, as well as the Cape and the Islands.
+Boston could see the heavy snow, too, along with possible thundersnow.
+Strong winds will probably gust over 60 mph across the Cape, too, with 45-mph gusts along the eastern Massachusetts shoreline.
+That may result in blizzard conditions with visibility below a quarter-mile.

-Scattered power outages will be possible due to the high winds, especially from eastern Long Island to coastal Massachusetts.
+Scattered power outages will be possible because of the high winds, especially from eastern Long Island to coastal Massachusetts.

-Astronomically high tides, combined with a potential three foot storm surge, will also result in coastal erosion and flooding.
+Astronomically high tides, combined with a potential three-foot storm surge, also will result in coastal erosion and flooding.

 Major uncertainty New York to D.C.

-New York City could see anything between a couple inches and a couple feet of snow.
+New York could see anything between a couple of inches and a couple of feet of snow.
 Forecasters won’t be able to offer much clarity until perhaps Thursday.
-It’s simply not known how far western flank of the snow will extend.
+It’s simply not known how far the western flank of the snow will extend.
 These uncertainties also extend to the south, where the Delmarva Peninsula and much of New Jersey could see anything between a modest and major snowstorm depending on the storm track.

-For D.C., Baltimore and Philadelphia, the storm likely gets going too late to drop more than a few inches of snow, but areas just to the east have a chance to see more substantial amounts of snow.
+For D.C., Baltimore and Philadelphia, the storm probably gets going too late to drop more than a few inches of snow, but areas just to the east have a chance to see more substantial amounts of snow.

 City by city forecasts

-Washington D.C. and Baltimore
+Washington and Baltimore

-Light snow will probably fall Friday afternoon and evening becoming briefly moderate around or just after sunset.
+Light snow will probably fall Friday afternoon and evening, becoming briefly moderate around or just after sunset.
 It may taper off quickly but linger southeast of the metro corridor into early Saturday.
-The should increase in both coverage and intensity over the Delmarva Peninsula, where significant accumulations are possible.
+The snow should increase in both coverage and intensity over the Delmarva Peninsula, where significant accumulations are possible.

 Philadelphia

-Light snow will commence on Friday night, but whether more significant snow develops will depend on the storm track.
-Winds will be breezy with gusts nearing 30 mph during the morning hours Saturday.
+Light snow will commence Friday night, but whether more significant snow develops will depend on the storm track.
+Winds will be breezy, with gusts nearing 30 mph during the morning hours Saturday.
 Snow should taper off around lunchtime Saturday.

-It’s a nail biter in the Big Apple — no two ways about it.
-Snow will sneak in during the predawn hours Saturday falling steadily.
+It’s a nail-biter in the Big Apple — no two ways about it.
+Snow will sneak in during the predawn hours Saturday, falling steadily.
 The snow will become fluffier during the afternoon and evening hours as colder air filters into the region.
-It’s unclear how far west the system nudges, and therefore if the city gets into bands of moderate to heavy snow closer to the storm’s offshore center.
+It’s unclear how far west the system nudges, and, therefore, if the city gets into bands of moderate to heavy snow closer to the storm’s offshore center.

 Providence-Boston-Portland

-A major winter storm is very likely and, if the European model is correct, a blockbuster is in the offing.
+A major winter storm is very likely, and, if the European model is correct, a blockbuster is in the offing.
 Snow will fall during most of Saturday, beginning around or before sunrise and lasting through midnight.
-In southeastern areas, like inside of Interstate 495 in Massachusetts, will see a heavy, wet snow at first, while the New Hampshire Seacoast and coastal Maine should see a lighter snow with temperatures in the teens.
+In southeastern areas, like inside of Interstate 495 in Massachusetts, will see a heavy, wet snow at first, while the New Hampshire Seacoast and coastal Maine should see lighter snow and temperatures in the teens.
 Blizzard conditions are possible.

 Interior New England

 Snowfall amounts will walk a steep gradient from east to west.
 Beyond the Worcester Hills, there won’t be as much to measure, particularly west of Interstate 84.
 Northern Vermont and New Hampshire and western Maine will see the lowest amounts and perhaps no accumulation.
-But plowable amounts become pretty likely east of central portions of Connecticut, Massachusetts and Maine.
+But plowable amounts become pretty likely east of the central portions of Connecticut, Massachusetts and Maine.